Kry9t0n/EasyNote/README.md

 - search words in the text (if the searched word in included several times only the first one will be marked)
 - insert the actual date and time into the text
 - give user help with the shortcuts and mnemorics
+- copy and paste content with a menu button

 # EasyNote --- What to expect
 EasyNote is a lightweight, simple text editor written in java.